 the affordable 100% Open Source phone: update: 2021-01 “the best (most privacy & security & usability) Smart Phone solution” is yet to be found (PinePhone (yet untested) comes close) and it would be like: runs standard unmodified GNU Linux kernel […]

-RSS-Feeds are files.xml, which are auto-generated by CMS like WordPress.
+list of RSS feeds that might be interesting 😀 RSS-Feeds are files.xml, which are auto-generated by CMS like WordPress.
 It can be subscribed to with an RSS-Client Software.
-Thunderbird (the Mail program) for example (tested on version 60.6.4 and above) has a pretty convenient functionality to stay up to […]
+Thunderbird (the Mail program) for example (tested on version 60.6.4 and above) […]

 CentOS8: ccze author not willing to maintain ccze. no ccze and not even lnav available. how to monitor all logs… https://dwaves.de/2017/06/15/linux-monitor-all-logs-in-real-time-d-follow-all-show-changes-to-log-files-under-varlog/ as i was wondering what combination of less -R with or without ccze would allow me to view log […]